MarbleYahya/Inverted-Pendulum-Linear-Control-Project/README.md

 - **Components:** Pendulum, cart, and horizontal track.
 - **Control Objective:** Stabilize the pendulum in the upright position.
 - **Modeling Approach:**
-  - Nonlinear equations of motion derived using Newtonian or Lagrangian mechanics.
+  - Nonlinear equations of motion.
   - Linearization around the upright equilibrium to obtain state-space representation.

 ---